Back to Course

 • That your record is valid and properly set up

-• You are not facing deliverability issues on legitimate emails
+• That you are not facing deliverability issues on legitimate emails

 Why do you need a DMARC Policy?

 A DMARC policy can protect against a wide range of email-based attacks at your organization.
 Email is the easiest way to use your brand for fraud.
-By using your domain and impersonating your brand, hackers can send malicious phishing emails to your own employees and customers.
-Not only will this compromise security in your organization, but it will seriously harm your brand reputation.
+By using your domain and impersonating your brand, attackers can send malicious phishing emails to your own employees and customers.
+Not only does this compromise security in your organization, it can seriously harm your brand reputation.

-An enforced DMARC policy (reject) at an organization helps:
+An enforced DMARC policy at an organization helps:

 • Protect the brand image and reputation